HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ## Overview on DX Portal Access Control for DAM

 DX Portal Access Control follows an inheritance based tree structure.
 DAM is part of that tree just like WCM or Portal Pages.
-At the top of the tree is the virtual Resource Portal, and below it is the virtual resource DAM.
-Below DAM are the resource instances (the collections) you are registering with its children.
+At the top of the tree is the virtual Resource Portal, and below it is the virtual resource DIGITAL ASSET MANAGEMENT.
+Below DIGITAL ASSET MANAGEMENT are the resource instances (the collections) you are registering with its children.
 By assigning a role on a resource to a user, the user gets permission for the resource and its children.

 For DAM, only a subset of the roles is exposed.
 Possible role types are User (view only), Editor (view, edit, create), and Administrator (view, edit, create, delete, set/remove access).
 Other roles existing in Portal Access Control like Manager or Privileged User are not exposed.